difra100/Graph-Neural-Re-Ranking-via-Corpus-Graph/README.md

 # Cross-Document Neural Re-Ranking via Query-Induced Subgraphs

+> **Accepted at [AIxIA 2026](https://aixia2026.unipg.it/)** — the 24th International Conference of the Italian Association for Artificial Intelligence, Perugia, Italy, October 6–9, 2026.

 Neural re-rankers typically score query-document pairs independently, discarding relationships among candidates in the retrieved set.
 This repository contains the code for **GNRR** (Graph Neural Re-Ranking), a framework that extracts a sparse, query-induced subgraph from a pre-computed semantic corpus graph and applies Graph Neural Networks to propagate cross-document signals.

 Unlike self-attention re-rankers that scale quadratically in the candidate set size ($O(K^2)$), GNRR achieves $O(c \cdot K)$ online complexity, where $c$ is the fixed corpus graph degree and $K$ the candidate set size.